Working with consumers and businesses to ensure a fair marketplace for all Manitobans.

 Are you paying too much to cash your government cheque?

-Whether it's a tax refund cheque, income assistance, old age security or a child tax benefit, most of us will receive government cheques at various times in our lives, and of course, we need to cash them.
-There are a lot of places that will cash a government cheque, including banks, credit unions, payday lenders and pawnbrokers.
-Though some financial institutions will cash government cheques for free, they are allowed to charge a fee for cashing a government cheque.
+Whether it's a tax refund cheque, income assistance, old age security or a child tax benefit, most of us will receive government cheques at various times in our lives and, of course, we need to cash them.
+There are many businesses and financial institutions that will cash government cheques including banks, credit unions, payday lenders and pawnbrokers.
+Though some will cash government cheques for free, they are allowed to charge a fee for cashing a government cheque.

 Money Matters | Government Cheque Cashing Costs - Consumer Protection Office

 To protect consumers, the Manitoba government has set limits on the amount that can be charged for cashing a government cheque.
-That fee is $3, plus two per cent of the face value of the cheque.
-As an example, on a $500 cheque, the maximum that can be charged is $3, plus two percent of $500, which equals $10, for a total of $13.
+That fee is $2 plus one per cent of the face value of the cheque, or $10, whichever is lower.
+For example, it can cost consumers up to $3 to cash a cheque written for $100 ($2 maximum cashing charge + 1% of $100 = $2.00 + $1.00 = $3).

 There are only two exceptions:

-• If a cheque is put on hold and cash is not provided, the maximum charge is $5, or the sum of $3 and two per cent of the cheque amount, whichever is less.
+• If a cheque is put on hold and cash is not provided, the maximum charge is $5, or the sum of $2 and one per cent of the cheque amount, whichever is less.

 • If the consumer is required to spend 10 per cent or more of the cheque amount on goods or services in return for cashing it, no fee may be charged.